 Notice the length of this resume.
 Although a resume should rarely exceed two pages (or one page in length if you're at the start of your career), “Boby Eduram” was right to make his resume three pages long.

-That's because when applying for a job in academia, you're expected to provide an exhaustive account of your previous professional experiences.
+That's because when applying for a job in academia, especially a career at NYU, you're expected to provide an exhaustive account of your previous professional experiences.
 Second, he was applying for a senior role.
 It's easy to justify a three-page resume when you have over 30 years of experience in the field.

 3. IKEA: E-commerce Operations Manager Resume Example